-You're not required to do a secondment to qualify as a lawyer, although as part of your training contract you'll need to work in at least three different areas of law.
+No one can make the decision for you, but if you have the option to do one it‘s a good opportunity.
+Although you're not required to do a secondment to qualify as a lawyer, as part of your training contract you'll need to work in at least three different areas of law.
 Some firms may have a compulsory secondment period, while some might not have the option at all, so it's worth checking before you apply for your training contract.

 What are the benefits?

 Where can I do my secondment?

 The opportunities for secondment will depend entirely on your law firm, the companies they deal with and what they want you to be doing.
 In general, secondments are usually offered at large corporations such as investment banks or with corporate clients, but there are opportunities with nationwide charities too.

 Secondments can occur within an employer or group of employers.
 If the secondment is to another part of the same employer, relatively small changes to the secondee’s terms of employment may be all that’s necessary, but if the secondment is to a separate legal entity, a more formal arrangement may be necessary.

 A secondment can be done at any point during the training contract, but the opportunities will vary based on the individual firm.
 A manager should consider each employee on a personal level before encouraging them to take on a secondment and the extra demands that come with it.

 Most secondments take place in the last six months of the training contract, which means that you’re more experienced when you get there.
 While it’s possible to do it earlier, remember—a secondment will require you to take on a much greater level of responsibility.

 But what about my law firm?